 I popped the top of the camper up and climbed inside to get away from the blowing sand.
-Inside the front roof vent was loose and it was making a tremendous racket banging up and down in the wind.
+Inside, the front roof vent was loose and it was making a tremendous racket banging up and down in the wind.
 I had visions of a sleepless night.

-It wasn’t long though before the wind let up.
-With the sun low in the sky and about to set over the mountains to the west I decided to go for a walk.
+It wasn’t long, though, before the wind let up.
+With the sun low in the sky and about to set over the mountains to the west, I decided to go for a walk.
 I left my big Nikon D850 in the camper since I did not want to expose it to the flying sand.
 I grabbed my trusty Sony RX100 and went out to explore the dunes with the late afternoon light.

 As I ventured out on the dunes I realized this was a rare opportunity.
 The wind had scoured all the footprints.
 My experience photographing sand dunes is that they are rarely free of footprints.
 The clean sensuous lines of the sand ridges in the angle of the sun resulted in some stunning images.
 This didn’t last long.
-While I was photographing the dune and sky image you see above another party of hikers came by and and the clean lines were no more.
+While I was photographing the dune and sky image you see above, another party of hikers came by and and the clean lines were no more.
 As the sun sunk over the ridge the lighting became too soft for my liking and I retreated to the camper to fix dinner.

-The next morning I was out of the camper at 6 with my big camera and tripod to see what the morning light had to offer.
-One of my favorite images from this trip is the image above with the light and shadow playing on the dunes and the bushes in the foreground.
+The next morning I was out of the camper at 6 AM with my big camera and tripod to see what the morning light had to offer.
+One of my favorite images from this trip is the one above with the light and shadow playing on the dunes and the bushes in the foreground.
 This image and a few others are available as fine art prints in my art store.

 The early morning light revealed many interesting compositions.
 Light and shadows and texture.
 It was 9 AM when I returned to the camper.
 At that time I was no longer seeing compositions that I found interesting.